 The hospitality industry has changed drastically since the beginning of 2020.
 Due to the pandemic, hotel sales teams have made a significant shift in their sales techniques.
 Prior to 2020, hotel sales reps were not hurting for leads.
-Business and personal travel was at an all-time high.
+Business and personal travel were at an all-time high.
 Now that has changed, hotel sales reps need to get creative.
 Here are a few new hotel sales training topics that will help you navigate our current climate.

 Money is tight for most people these days.
 Previously, your hotel sales reps probably did not do a lot of price negotiations.
 Training your sales reps on negotiating is an essential hotel sales training topic regardless of the economy.
 There will always be prospects looking for a deal, now more than ever.

 Knowing Your Prospects

 Hotel sales are different from many other industries due to their prospects.
 Main prospects for hotel sales reps may include event planners, business owners or public speakers.
 With most business being conducted virtually, it is crucial for your reps to know how to find new prospects until things return to normal.
 Your reps may build new relationships with prospects you would not have had before the pandemic.

 Today’s selling environment is much different than it was 10 years ago.
 Competition in sales is higher now than ever, meaning your sales team needs advanced sales training topics to stay ahead of the competition.
 Here are some new advanced sales training topics to include in your next sales training program:

 According to a recent study, 70 percent of all internet traffic comes from video, making it the most popular form of content online today.
 Integrating video into your sales training is essential for staying ahead.
 Your reps have likely become experts at talking to clients through Zoom but do not be afraid to tweak your existing strategies to better suit a virtual meeting.